 A reader recently asked me about getting enough fiber on the low-FODMAP diet.
 This was a big struggle for me when I first started, and I'm guessing a lot of you have the same question.

-How do I Get Enough Fiber on the Low-FODMAP Diet?
+How do I Get Enough High Fiber Foods on the Low-FODMAP Diet?

 Before I knew about the FODMAPs, I looked for fiber anywhere I could get it.
 Since my worst IBS symptom was constipation, I was a fiber junkie.
 I always aimed, at the very least, to hit the recommended daily intake of 25 grams for women under 50.